How do doctors or therapists track what is happening with a patient or client from one visit to the next?

 - Temporal factor: Is the CC worse (or better) at a certain time of the day?

-- Severity: Using a scale of 1 to 10, 1 being the least, 10 being the worst, how does the patient rate the CC?
+- Severity: Using a scale of 1 to 10, 1 being the least severe, 10 being the most severe, how does the patient rate the CC?

 A coach can easily adapt this method to their sessions and exclude whatever does not apply.

-For example, a life coach may not need to know or ask about location unless the client indicates that every time they are in a particular spot, they notice X. Here the idea is shifted from a location in the body to a location in the environment.
-The coach also might not need to ask about radiation.
+For example, a life coach may not need to know or ask about location unless the client indicates that every time they are in a particular spot, they notice X. Here, the idea is shifted from a location in the body to a location in the environment.

 The professional only includes information that is tangible in this section.
 In a clinical setting, this might be details about: